Quarzizus/QuarzizusKeep/README.md

 ![](src/images/Portada.png)

-This project is a to-do app inspired by google keep.
+This project is a TO-DO app inspired by google keep.
 With it's we can create notes and sort in of draggable way.
 Also, it has a Mansory design.